-Africa’s primary energy consumption grew by 1.6% in 2015 - slower than in 2014 but still faster than the global average (1%).
-Coal consumption fell sharply, but was offset by rapid growth in oil and gas
+Africa’s primary energy consumption grew by 1.2% in 2016 - slower than its 10-year average of 2.8%, but still faster than the global average of 1.0%

 - Africa remains a key net energy exporter accounting for 8% of global gas exports and 10% of global oil exports.

 -3.0% Decline in Africa’s energy production

 - Africa’s primary energy consumption grew by 1.2% in 2016 - below the 10-year average (+2.8%) and slower than the 1.3% growth seen in 2015.

 - Oil (42% of Africa’s total consumption) remains the leading fuel followed by gas (28%), coal (22%), hydro (6%), renewables in power (1%) and nuclear (1%).

 - Fossil fuel consumption rose by 1.2% in 2016, with oil (+1.5%), natural gas (+1.4%) and coal (+0.4%) growing at below average rates.
 Non-fossil fuel consumption rose by 1.3%, with a decline in hydro (-4.3%) offset by rapid growth of nuclear (+30%) and renewables in power (+18%).

 - Energy consumption grew by about half the rate of GDP (2.1%) resulting in a 0.9% decline in energy intensity (the amount of energy used per unit of GDP).
 This was a smaller decline than the 10-year average annual decline of 1.5%.